 Twenty years later I again found myself on my deathbed.
 Now I remembered these things and was not afraid.
 I knew I was dying—again.
 My family and friends knew I was dying.
 Soon.
 We were by now resigned to it.

 Pervasive weakness conquered the last remnants of strength, and I could barely lift my hand.
 Agonizing pain gripped me relentlessly, but at least the violent vomiting and nausea had abated.
-A heart attack followed too closely by acute gall bladder and liver disease had left me within days of death.
+A heart attack on top of acute gall bladder and liver disease had left me within days of death.

 So, I thought, my purpose was finally fulfilled.
 Mission accomplished.
 Perhaps now I would find out what it had been.

 Listlessly I looked at my mother standing in the dim room next to my bed.
 Her steel-gray hair was tousled.
-Tears oozed from her clear blue eyes and coursed down her pale, smooth cheeks.
+A tear oozed from her clear blue eyes and coursed down her pale, smooth cheeks.